 So articles quoting just a few items are clearly of no use at all.
 Unfortunately the huge number of these articles lulls businesses and IT departments into a false sense of ADA security.

 No wonder business in the US is being so slow to react to the crisis of lawsuits.
 Many business people have probably read these articles and picked on the message of apparent simplicity.
 Maybe they have had their web developers add a few alt texts to images (all the writers seem to advise adding image alt texts, that is one easy to understand concept they can get their heads around, though rarely if ever do they explain what these mysterious alt texts should actually say!)

 Website ADA compliance is rapidly becoming a business disaster of gargantuan proportions.
 Sayfarth Shaw's ADA survey found that 814 lawsuits were started over non-ADA compliant websites in 2017 alone.
-And that does not include all the warning letters businesses received telling them to change their websites or face legal action.
+And that was just in the federal courts, excluding cases in state courts.
+And it does not include all the warning letters businesses received telling them to change their websites or face legal action.
 One very understandable reason for the lack of action is that the average business manager does not know where to start.
 But the level of guidance found on the internet does not discourage this complacent attitude.

 So, a New ADA Planning list!

 With so many misleading, complacent articles around the web I think it is time to redress the balance just a little.
 In my next post, I will offer a new checklist of what you should really do to correct your website.
 It will include around 70 matters in all, - yes, 70, not 5, or 8, or even 25! - drawn from the 38 required WCAG AA criteria.
 So you will be able to see that there is a lot more to it than web articles written by people with little knowledge of it make out.